There has been little, if any, information on the Greenwich mansion since it was destroyed by fire in 1923. Until now.

 One benefit of having two shipping locations here in the Lowcountry, Savannah, GA and Charleston, SC, is that we are located in an area that has been active in film production dating back to the early 1900's and the beginning of the film industry.
 One film of particular interest is an early Rudolph Valentino feature film titled, Stolen Moments.
 Originally planned as a vehicle to stardom for world renowned opera singer Marguerite Namara, this was burgeoning star Rudolph Valentino's last villain role before superstardom in the film to follow just months later, The Four Horseman Of The Apocalypse.
 Stolen Moments would be edited down from six reels to three to capitalize on Valentino's new fame.
 No surviving print of its full length is known to exist, though eArtFilm has acquired a rare British 3 sheet from the 1922 British release, an original press book and other memorabilia from the film.
 The film was edited by Gone With the Wind producer David O. Selznick in 1922.

-Stolen Moments was filmed at two locations that are now on the National Registry of Historic Places, one a grand mansion now ruble after burning to the ground and the other a former grand hotel now a college residence hall.
+Stolen Moments was filmed at two locations that are now on the National Registry of Historic Places, one a grand mansion now rubble after burning to the ground and the other a former grand hotel now a college residence hall.
 The mansion, Greenwich, and its grounds, were acquired by, and are now part of, Bonaventure Cemetery.
 The residence hall was formerly the Hotel Ponce de Leon, now part of Flagler College in St. Augustine, FL.
-We began scouting and documenting these film locations in 2009 so we could create what we think are exciting The and Now comparisons.
+We began scouting and documenting these film locations in 2009 so we could create what we think are interesting Then and Now comparisons.

 The City of Savannah's Department of Cemeteries website says it best: "Greenwich Plantation, with it's manicured gardens of ancient statuary, exotic plant specimens, and an elegant white marble fountain, was once considered the most magnificent, privately owned estate in the entire South."